-Each year in Virginia, hundreds of children die as a result of motor vehicle collisions or other unintentional injuries, sudden infant deaths related to improper sleep environments, violence resulting in homicides or suicides, and sudden infant death syndrome.
+Each year in Virginia, hundreds of children die as a result of motor vehicle collisions or other unintentional injuries, sudden infant deaths related to improper sleep environments, and violence resulting in homicides or suicides.
 These deaths are tragically premature and preventable.
 The Chief Medical Examiner is committed to reducing the number of these deaths with public health projects such as fatality review.

-Quick LinksAmerican Academy of Pediatrics Children’s Health Topics Child Safety Tips for Parents and Caregivers Children’s Safety Network Family Violence Prevention Fund: Picturing a World Without Violence The National Center for Child Death Review
+Quick LinksAmerican Academy of Pediatrics Health Initiatives Child Safety Tips for Parents and Caregivers Children’s Safety Network The National Center for the Review and Prevention of Child Deaths Safe to Sleep Campaign

 Virginia's child fatality review teams were established in statute by the General Assembly and are conducted at both the state and local level.
 See the following links for Virginia's laws on child death review teams: